OhMyGuus/BetterCrewLink/README.md

 ## Android

-Download the latest version from [Play Store](https://play.google.com/store/apps/details?id=io.bettercrewlink.app) and run the `BetterCrewlink` application. (requires a PC player)
+[Click here](https://github.com/OhMyGuus/BetterCrewlink-mobile#installation) to see how to install the Android version. (requires a PC player)

 ## iOS